Roman and Late Antique architecture

 M. Auer, Municipium Claudium Aguntum.
 Excavations in the city centre (2006-2015), in: M. Janežič / B. Nadbath / T. Mulh / I. Žižek (Eds.), New Discoveries between the Alps and the Black Sea.
 Results from Roman Sites in the period between 2005 and 2015.
 Proceedings of the 1st International Archaeological Conference, Ptuj.
 8th and 9th October 2015.
 In memoriam Iva Mikl Curk (Ljubljana 2018) 93–113.

 M. Auer, Municipium Claudium Aguntum.
-The macellum, Ager Aguntinus.
-Historical-archaeological research 6 (Wiesbaden 2025).
+Das macellum, Ager Aguntinus.
+Historisch-archäologische Forschungen 6 (Wiesbaden 2025).

-The Merchants' Forum was excavated between 2009 and 2025 to the east of the Macellum.
-The traders' forum, measuring around 3,000 m², consists of a central gravelled square measuring 32 m by 35 m and a circumambulation of around 3 m in width surrounding it on all four sides.
-To the south and east, the covered walkways are adjoined by almost symmetrical rows of 6 to 7 smaller rooms, each with a floor area of around 15 m².
-A similar structure can also be seen in the west wing, although larger room units were created here through later remodelling.
-Approximately in the centre of the suite of rooms are a room of around 75 m² in the south and a room of around 45 m² in the east, which were also created during a remodelling phase in the 2nd century AD.
-In this context, two adjacent, enlarged rooms were also created in the west wing, each of which has a small, hypocaust room attached to it.
+The commercial forum was excavated between 2009 and 2025 to the east of the macellum.
+Covering roughly 3,000 m2, it comprises a central gravelled square measuring about 32×35 m, encircled on all four sides by an approximately 3 m wide porticoe.
+To the south and east, the covered walkways are flanked by near‑symmetrical rows of six to seven small rooms, each with a floor area of around 15 m2.
+A similar arrangement existed in the west wing, although later remodelling created larger room units there.
+Approximately at the center of the room suites, a room of about 75 m2 in the south and one of roughly 45 m2 in the east were added during a 2nd‑century AD remodelling phase.
+In the same context, two adjacent enlarged rooms were created in the west wing, each equipped with an adjectand, small hypocaust room.

 Händlerforum im Luftbild